complyue/cod-project/design/MemoryRegionAndRegionalTypes.md

 ### 2. Construction Rules

-Regional types must adhere to strict construction requirements:

-   - Must implement at least one constructor taking `memory_region&`
+   - Must provide at least one constructor accepting `memory_region&` as first parameter
-   - When arguments exist, `memory_region&` must be first parameter
-   - Default constructors are allowed only when it:
-     - Initialize all `regional_ptr` members to null
+   - Default constructors: initialize `regional_ptr` members (direct and indirect) to null, no allocation
-     - Does no allocation
-   - Non-default construction:
-     - Must use region-aware constructor with `memory_region&` passed as first parameter
+   - Constructors with `memory_region&`: may allocate from the region
-     - All allocations must go through provided `memory_region&`
+   - All allocations must use the provided `memory_region&`

 ### 3. Lifetime Rules